 Then comes the gruesome accident where Lauda is severely injured.
 Within weeks, he is back on the track, determined to preserve his champion status.
 The film has a pounding musical score as well as the noise of the cars, so fans will feel that they are watching races in real life.
-Filming and editing of racing sequenc-
+Filming and editing of racing sequences is expert.

-Glimpses of council's unfinished business
+books Glimpses of council's unfinished business